mmatabuena/forecastCovid/README.en.md

 * :chart_with_upwards_trend: __[Cataluña](https://mmatabuena.github.io/forecastCovid/Rmds/cat/index.html)__
 * :chart_with_upwards_trend: __[País Vasco](https://mmatabuena.github.io/forecastCovid/Rmds/pv/index.html)__

+All the methodology shown in this web is described in te arXiv [publication](https://arxiv.org/abs/2004.13695) "Estimating spread in Spain solving an inverse problem with a probabilistic model".

 <img src="./images/image_2020_04_19T13_34_22_302Z.jpg" align="left" hspace="20" vspace="10" width="150px">

 ### Support and contact

 Problems with this pages?
 Check [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we will help you to solve it.

+### Disclaimer
+This tool uses a mathematical model to simulate a variety of COVID-19 outcomes.
+This output of the model depends on model assumptions and parameter choices.
+It is not a medical predictor, and should be used for informational and research purposes only.
+Interpret and use the simulated results responsibly.
+Authors are not liable for any direct or indirect consequences of this usage.